Auri-Fex/Halcova/halcova/world_wiki/docs/halcova/governance/legal_frameworks.md

-<div class="halcova-header">Hálcova: Legal Frameworks and Pattern Law</div>
+<div class="halcova-header">[Hálcova: Legal Frameworks and Pattern Law](legal_frameworks.md)</div>

 > **Document Scope**: This document details *legal systems and pattern-crimes*—the taxonomy of offenses, court structures, and enforcement mechanisms.
-For regional governance structures, see `governance_structures.md`.
-For philosophical questions about pattern-governance, see `political_philosophy.md`.
-For a comprehensive overview combining all aspects, see `politics_law_and_systems.md`.
+For regional governance structures, see [governance_structures.md](governance_structures.md).
+For philosophical questions about pattern-governance, see [political_philosophy.md](political_philosophy.md).
+For a comprehensive overview combining all aspects, see [politics_law_and_systems.md](politics_law_and_systems.md).

 ## Overview

-Law in Hálcova cannot escape pattern.
+Law in [Hálcova](../../index.md) cannot escape [pattern](../fate_system/the_sorscad.md).
 The existence of readable fate, predictable behavior, and measurable destiny forces every legal system to answer questions Earth jurisprudence never faced: Can you punish inevitability?
 Can you contract against destiny?
-Is deviation a crime or a miracle?
+Is [deviation](legal_frameworks.md#deviation) a crime or a miracle?

 Different regions answer differently.
 All answers cost something.